Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 ### Chapter 30: Natural Languages and Natural Scenes

 - Systems that use grammars for analyzing natural language sentences must use parsing algorithms to search among candidate "parse trees" to find one or more that fits an input sentence.
 - For realistic grammars that "accept" those word strings we think of as legal sentences and reject those strings we take to be non-sentences, it's often the case that there are many possible parses, each conveying a different meaning.
 - Choosing one "best" parse tree from among all of these then depends on semantic and pragmatic analyses, which take into account the context in which the sentence occurs and common-sense world knowledge.
 - This is because people are always stretching and bending the 'rules' to meet their communicative needs."
 - This fact was recognized quite early in the study of language.
 The linguist and anthropologist Edward Sapir wrote "Unfortunately, or luckily, no language is tyrannically consistent.
 All grammars leak.
-- Sapir meant, of course, that any grammar, no matter how complex, will accept some sentences that people nd unacceptable and reject some that people nd acceptable.
+- Sapir meant, of course, that any grammar, no matter how complex, will accept some sentences that people find unacceptable and reject some that people find acceptable.
 - Eugene Charniak proposed that syntactic analyses should be qualified by probabilities.
 Some sentences are "probably" ok, and some are probably not, and there are all gradations in between.
 An immediate advantage of such an approach is that the probability of a parse can be used to choose among alternative parses for ambiguous sentences.
 - I believe that one of the potentially most promising developments in computer vision involves hierarchical models.
 There are different versions of these models, and different ways to construct them, but if we stand far enough back from the details, they have similar structures and features.
 - Jeff Hawkins, the designer of the original Palm Pilot, has suggested that the neocortex is a hierarchical temporal memory whose layers (from bottom to top) store increasingly abstract representations of sensory input sequences and whose function (from top to bottom) is to make increasingly detailed predictions of future experience.